bosun-monitor/bosun/docs/system_configuration.md

 ```

 ### AuthConf
 `AuthConf` configures your bosun authentication settings.
 If not specified, your bosun instance will have no authentication, and will be open to anybody.
+When using Auth SSL should be used so credentials are not sent in clear text.

 #### CookieSecret
 A secret string used to encrypt cookies bosun sets in client browsers to prevent token forgery.
 We recommend a longish random string here.